 Mental Health Support Project The MHSP‘s “The Link Wellness & Activity Centre” provides resources, activities, and social opportunities for people with mental health challenges.

 Mental Illness Caregivers Association of Canada A non-profit organization, MICA assists caregivers in managing the effects of serious and persistent mental illness or addictions through education and facilitated peer support group meetings, and provides guidance on navigating the mental health and addiction systems.
-Click here to subscribe to their newsletter to keep you informed of MICA events in the future.

 The Ottawa Hospital (TOH) Focussing on the early identification and treatment of severe mental illness, services are geared to provide acute care; patients requiring longer inpatient care are transferred to The Royal Ottawa Mental Health Centre.
 Its multidisciplinary program involves nurses, social workers, occupational therapists, psychologists, recreational therapists, and a clinical dietician.